akeneo/pim-helpcenter/content/updates/2021-03/2-Duplicate-a-user.md

 ---

 # Duplicate a user
-::: meta-data type="New" features="Productivity" available="late March" link-to-doc="../articles/manage-your-users.html#duplicate-a-user"
+::: meta-data type="New" features="Productivity" available="late March" in="EE,GE" link-to-doc="../articles/manage-your-users.html#duplicate-a-user"
 :::

 You can now duplicate a user to easily create new users based on existing ones.
 Pretty convenient when you need to create lots of similar users. :wink: